yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 </ul>

-You can configure the on-premises cloud provider for YugabyteDB using the Yugabyte Platform UI.
+You can configure the on-premises cloud provider for YugabyteDB using the Yugabyte Platform console.
 If no cloud providers are configured, the main Dashboard prompts you to configure at least one cloud provider, as per the following illustration:

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-0.png)